Secure Shopping: 2024 Cybersecurity Tips for Black Friday & Cyber Monday

 Ensuring your devices are equipped with the latest security patches constitutes one of the simplest yet most effective cybersecurity practices.
 Regularly update your computer’s applications, operating system, web browsers, and antivirus software.
 Developers frequently release patches to address security vulnerabilities, making it critical to stay abreast of these updates to fortify your defense against cyberattacks.

 Keeping your devices updated with the latest security patches is one of the most fundamental yet practical cybersecurity practices.
-Ensure that your computer’s apps, including the operating system, web browsers, and antivirus software, are up to date is the most straightforward cybersecurity tip for Black Friday & Cyber Monday.
+Ensuring that your computer’s apps, including the operating system, web browsers, and antivirus software, are current is the most straightforward cybersecurity tip for Black Friday & Cyber Monday.
 Because software developers frequently issue patches and updates to fix security flaws, staying up to speed with these releases is essential to protect themselves from cyberattacks.

 Enable Two-Factor Authentication (2FA)